threeMF/threeMF-eval/README.md

 5. And finally it would be very kind if you fill out this [survey](http://grzr.me/3mfeval)

 **threeMF-eval is not an working application out of the box and prepared with placeholders for an implementation with 3MF.** *#warning* directives are used all over to indicate where additions have to be made.

+## Implementation Instructions

+## Project structure
+The project is divided into two view controllers, first the `MACCameraListViewController` which is the controller running on iPads displaying all iPhones in range.
+The second controller is `MACCameraViewController` containing all code for the iPhone.
+Both controllers are a subclass of `MACViewController` adding some convenience code and most importantly defining the `TMFConnector` property.
+Beside the 3MF commands, these are the only classes to change.

+Two files for the planned commands already exist `MACPreviewCommand` and `MACCameraActionCommand` (but without any class definitions).

+### Step 1 - The Connector
+Start with the initialization of the `[MACViewController tmf]` property in `[MACViewController init]`.

+### Step 2 - Commands

+#### Camera Action Command
+This command should follow the [request response](https://github.com/mgratzer/threeMF/wiki/RequestResponse) pattern.
+Provide the command create a corresponding [arguments](https://github.com/mgratzer/threeMF/wiki/CustomCommands) class defining a `MACCameraAction` property and implementing the `- (id)initWithAction:(MACCameraAction)action` method.

+#### Camera Preview Command
+This command should follow the [publish subscribe](https://github.com/mgratzer/threeMF/wiki/PublishSubscribe) pattern.
+Provide the command and create a corresponding [arguments](https://github.com/mgratzer/threeMF/wiki/CustomCommands) class.
+This command sends small image frames to subscribers and therefore we can subclass `TMFImageCommand` and `TMFImageCommandArguments`.

+### Step 3 - iPhone Controller

+The `MACCameraViewController` is defined to run on iPhones which are the providers for our commands.

+1. Add an ivar for each command to `MACCameraViewController`
+2. Create both commands in `viewDidLoad` and provide the code below each warning in the `MACCameraActionCommand` receive block.
+3. Publish both commands in `viewDidAppear`
+4. Activate the code in `connector:didAddSubscriber:toCommand`
+5. Activate the code in `connector:didRemoveSubscriber:fromCommand`
+6. Create preview arguments and send them in `cameraPreviewImageCaptured:image:`

+### Step 4 - iPad Controller

+The `MACCameraListViewController` is defined to run on iPads which are subscribers for our commands.

+1. Start discovery for providers with our two commands in `viewWillAppear:` and use `self` as delegate.
+2. Subscribe to the preview command and update the cameras preview image like in the given example (comment in code).
+3. Execute all camera action commands and save the resulting image of `MACCameraActionTakePicture` to the photos album with `UIImageWriteToSavedPhotosAlbum([UIImage imageWithData:response[@"image"]], nil, nil, nil);`